 Controling Temperatures is Not Enough To Stop Mold

 How great would it be to control not only the temperature of the room, but also the humidity so the indoor climate remains comfortable all year?
 Well-managed air quality can increase customers’ satisfaction and the value of your property.
-Well, you will be happy to hear that the possibility exists with the use of a PTAC and dehumidifier system.
+Well, you will be happy to hear that the possibility exists with the use of a PTAC and an IW25-4 supplemental dehumidifier system.

 What is a PTAC?